 During each scheduled exam, around 25% of students retake it.
-So, in case an aspirant did not obtain the score they wanted the first time, they must not worry.
+So, in case an aspirant did not obtain the score they wanted the first time, they should not worry.
 On average, students who take the LSAT for the second time improve by 2.8 points.
 This is related to familiarity with the examination, as well as more time spent preparing for it.

 If someone is taking the exam for the second or third time, they should consider taking preparatory courses for LSAT that emphasize straight-up practice rather than theory and basic ideas.
 The best strategy to increase one’s LSAT score is to complete more logic questions and review explanations.

 • Consider how many full-length practice tests there are